-Spontaneous - Distinguishes those who plan things and think things through carefully (lower score) from those who seem spontaneous, quick witted and rarely lost for words (higher score).
+Distinguishes those who plan things and think things through carefully (lower score) from those who seem spontaneous, quick witted and rarely lost for words (higher score).

 Just as those with a preference for IFR flight tend to be more patient, it makes sense that they are also less spontaneous.
-While these two subthemes are on different scales they tend to support each other and point to the right side of the compass for most pilots.
+These two subthemes tend to support each other in pulling towards the right side of the compass for most pilots.
 Those with a preference for VFR show a higher than average score for spontaneity.
 Again, not particularly surprising given their lower score for patience compared to the IFR pilot.

-Statistics are good, Application is Better
+Statistics are Good, But Application is Better

-This research project was never about the research.
-For me it has always been about gathering data that would eventually lead to a better understanding of the human factor of aeronautical decision making.
+This research project was never about the research; for me, it has always been about gathering data that would eventually lead to a better understanding of the human factor of aeronautical decision making.
 I was looking for research that could turn the data collected into usable knowledge to bring back to training and ultimately make HAA operations a safer place to work.
-Decision making in this line of work, and by extension all helicopter operations, is virtually about instant life and death decisions.
+Decision making in this line of work, and, by extension, all helicopter operations, is virtually about instant life and death decisions.
 Understanding how those decisions are made and why no two individuals will go about the same exact process is critical to preventing accidents.

 While the RTC is an incredibly accurate and valuable tool in understanding how individuals and small groups tolerate and take risks, the one thing it does not do well is provide an understanding of what motivates a pilot or medical crew member to take the risks they take.
 Taking extremely high risks that are known to have severe consequences, or ignoring them altogether, have been a major cause of the lion's share of accidents in the history of HAA operations.

 To understand the motivations, I have been using a separate personality model called Essential Motivators®.
 Also known as temperaments, Essential Motivators, developed by Linda Berens, provide a way to look at the possible motivation behind our willingness to take risks.
-Using definitions of the pure risk types as listed in PCL's RTC manual, and the essential motivators as described on Linda Berens website, the graphic shows how I was able to align the essential motivators almost perfectly with the RTC.
-In Beren's Essential Motivators she also describes patterns which bridge the differences between the 4 corners and together they seem to perfectly describe motivations that go along with the 8 risk types.
+Using definitions of the Pure Risk Types (Prudent, Carefree, Intense and Composed), as listed in the RTC Technical Manual, and the Essential Motivators, as described on Linda Berens website, the graphic here shows how I was able to align the essential motivators almost perfectly with the RTC.